paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

   (H) The commander of a combatant command when matters related to the area of responsibility or functions of that command are under consideration by the Council.

-(2) **Input from combatant commands.—** — The Council shall seek and consider input from the commanders of the combatant commands in carrying out its mission under paragraphs (1) and (2) of subsection (b).
+(2) **Input from combatant commands.—** — The Council shall seek and strongly consider input from the commanders of the combatant commands in carrying out its mission under subsection (b).

-(3) **Input from chiefs of staff.—** — The Council shall seek, and strongly consider, the views of the Chiefs of Staff of the armed forces, in their roles as customers of the acquisition system, on matters pertaining to a capability proposed by an armed force, Defense Agency, or other entity of the Department of Defense under subsection (b)(2) and joint performance requirements pursuant to subsection (b)(3).
+(3) **Input from service chiefs.—** — The Council shall seek and consider the views of the service chiefs in their roles as end users of capabilities delivered by the defense acquisition system on matters pertaining to a capability proposed by an armed force, Defense Agency, or other entity of the Department of Defense.

-(4) **Input from vice chief of the national guard bureau.—** — The Council shall seek, and strongly consider, the views of the Vice Chief of the National Guard Bureau regarding non-Federalized National Guard capabilities in support of homeland defense and civil support missions.
+(4) **Input from vice chief of the national guard bureau.—** — The Council shall seek and consider the views of the Vice Chief of the National Guard Bureau regarding non-Federalized National Guard capabilities in support of homeland defense and civil support missions.

-**(e) Performance Requirements as Responsibility of Armed Forces.—** The Chief of Staff of an armed force is responsible for all performance requirements for that armed force and, except for performance requirements specified in subsections (b)(4) and (b)(5), such performance requirements do not need to be validated by the Joint Requirements Oversight Council.
+(5) **Input from industry.—** — The Council shall seek views from private entities on commercially available technology to address joint operational problems or gaps in joint military capabilities.

+**(e) Responsibility for Capability Requirements.—** Each service chief is responsible for the capability requirements of the armed force of such service chief.

-**(f) Analytic Support.—** The Secretary of Defense shall ensure that analytical organizations within the Department of Defense, such as the Office of Cost Assessment and Program Evaluation, provide resources and expertise in operations research, systems analysis, and cost estimation to the Joint Requirements Oversight Council to assist the Council in performing the mission in subsection (b).
+**(f) Analytic and Engineering Support.—** The Secretary of Defense shall ensure that analytical organizations within the Department of Defense, such as the Office of Cost Assessment and Program Evaluation and mission engineering activities, provide resources and expertise to the Joint Requirements Oversight Council to assist the Council in performing the mission in subsection (b).

 **(g) Availability of Oversight Information to Congressional Defense Committees.—** The Secretary of Defense shall ensure that, in the case of a recommendation by the Chairman of the Joint Chiefs of Staff to the Secretary that is approved by the Secretary, oversight information with respect to such recommendation that is produced as a result of the activities of the Joint Requirements Oversight Council is made available in a timely fashion to the congressional defense committees.

 **(h) Definitions.—** In this section:

+(1) The term “joint capability requirement” means a capability that is critical or essential to address a joint operational problem.

-(1) The term “joint military capabilities” means the collective capabilities across the joint force, including both joint and force-specific capabilities, that are available to conduct military operations.
+(2) The term “joint military capabilities” means the collective capabilities across the joint force, including both joint and force-specific capabilities, that are available to conduct military operations.

-(2) The term “performance requirement” means a performance attribute of a particular system considered critical or essential to the development of an effective military capability.

-(3) The term “joint performance requirement” means a performance requirement that is critical or essential to ensure interoperability or fulfill a capability gap of more than one armed force, Defense Agency, or other entity of the Department of Defense, or impacts the joint force in other ways such as logistics.
+(3) The term “joint operational problem”—

+  (A) means a challenge across the joint force in achieving an assigned military objective based on current doctrine, emerging threats or future concepts; and

+  (B) may include limitations in capabilities, capacity, resources, or the ability to effectively and efficiently coordinate across the joint force, with another combatant command, or among joint military capabilities.

 (4) The term “oversight information” means information and materials comprising analysis and justification that are prepared to support a recommendation that is made to, and approved by, the Secretary of Defense.

+(5) The term “service chief” has the meaning given in [section 3101 of this title](./chapter-205-defense-acquisition-system.md#section-3101).

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–60, § 1811(a), which directed amendment of subsec. (b) “by amending paragraphs (1) through (7)”, was executed by generally amending pars.
+(1) to (7) and adding pars.
+(8) and (9), to reflect the probable intent of Congress.
+Prior to amendment, pars.
+(1) to (7) listed tasks in which the Joint Requirements Oversight Council was to assist the Chairman of the Joint Chiefs of Staff.

+Subsec. (c)(1)(A).
+Pub.
+L. 119–60, § 1811(b), struck out “or joint performance requirements” before period at end.

+Subsec. (d)(2).
+Pub.
+L. 119–60, § 1811(c)(1), inserted “strongly” before “consider” and struck out “paragraphs (1) and (2)” before “of subsection (b)”.

+Subsec. (d)(3).
+Pub.
+L. 119–60, § 1811(c)(2), substituted “Input from service chiefs” for “Input from chiefs of staff” in heading and “and consider the views of the service chiefs in their roles as end users of capabilities delivered by the defense acquisition system” for “, and strongly consider, the views of the Chiefs of Staff of the armed forces, in their roles as customers of the acquisition system,” in text, and struck out “under subsection (b)(2) and joint performance requirements pursuant to subsection (b)(3)” before period at end.

+Subsec. (d)(4).
+Pub.
+L. 119–60, § 1811(c)(3), substituted “and consider” for “, and strongly consider,”.

+Subsec. (d)(5).
+Pub.
+L. 119–60, § 1811(c)(4), added par.
+(5).

+Subsec. (e).
+Pub.
+L. 119–60, § 1811(d), amended subsec. (e) generally.
+Prior to amendment, text of subsec. (e) read as follows: “The Chief of Staff of an armed force is responsible for all performance requirements for that armed force and, except for performance requirements specified in subsections (b)(4) and (b)(5), such performance requirements do not need to be validated by the Joint Requirements Oversight Council.”

+Subsec. (f).
+Pub.
+L. 119–60, § 1811(e), inserted “and Engineering” after “Analytic” in heading and “and mission engineering activities” after “Office of Cost Assessment and Program Evaluation” in text, and struck out “in operations research, systems analysis, and cost estimation” after “resources and expertise”.

+Subsec. (h).
+Pub.
+L. 119–60, § 1811(f), added par.
+(1), redesignated former par.
+(1) as (2), added pars.
+(1), (3), and (5), and struck out former pars.
+(2) and (3) which read as follows:

+“(2) The term ‘performance requirement’ means a performance attribute of a particular system considered critical or essential to the development of an effective military capability.

+“(3) The term ‘joint performance requirement’ means a performance requirement that is critical or essential to ensure interoperability or fulfill a capability gap of more than one armed force, Defense Agency, or other entity of the Department of Defense, or impacts the joint force in other ways such as logistics.”

+2024—Subsec. (c)(1)(F).
+Pub.
+L. 118–159 substituted “in the grade of general” for “in the grade equivalent to the grade of general in the Army, Air Force, or Marine Corps, or admiral in the Navy”.

 2021—Subsec. (b)(2) to (5).
 Pub.
 L. 117–81, § 903(a)(1), added par.
 (2) and redesignated former pars.
 (2) to (4) as (3) to (5), respectively.
 Former par.
 (5) redesignated (6).

 Subsec. (b)(6).
 Pub.
 L. 117–81, § 903(a)(1)(A), redesignated par.
 (5) as (6).
 Former par.
 (6) redesignated (7).